 It is anticipated the new secured debt facility, in respect of which the Group is currently working closely with its leading lending banks BNP and DNB, will incorporate the refinancing of the existing outstanding senior credit facility.
 Further, the Group anticipates raising up to \$50 million of equity through a placing and open offer, in which shareholders related to Amjad Bseisu are expected to participate in line with their equity holdings.
 Amjad Bseisu and/or persons related to him are expected to make financing commitments assuring there will be no funding shortfall in respect of this \$50 million.
 These financing commitments constitute a related party transaction and will therefore require independent shareholder approval.
 J.P.
 Morgan Securities plc (which conducts its UK investment banking activities as J.P.
-Morgan Cazenove) is acting as global coordinator, bookrunner and sponsor to EnQuest in connection with the related party transaction.
+Morgan Cazenove) is acting as global coordinator, bookrunner and sponsor to EnQuest in connection with the placing and open offer, as financial adviser and sponsor to EnQuest in connection with the related party transaction.